netdata/netdata/README.md

 </p>

  - **Stunning interactive bootstrap dashboards**<br/>
-   2 themes are provided: dark, light
+   mouse and touch friendly, in 2 themes: dark, light

  - **Blazingly fast**<br/>
-   responds to all queries in less than 0.5 ms per metric, even on low-end hardware
+   responds to all queries in less than 0.5 ms per metric, even on low-end hardware (such as a raspberry pi 1)

  - **Highly efficient data collection**<br/>
    collects thousands of metrics per server per second,